UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: Collabration document HackMD

-    - Use the HackMD page for the workshop with your questions
+    - Use the HackMD page for the workshop with your questions.
+    - Depending on how many helpers we'll see how fast there are answers.
+        - Some answers may come after workshop.
     - https://hackmd.io/EW_atH_vR5iq-uBFV-CiTw?both
+    - Type in left frame
+        - "-" means new bullet and <tab> indents the level.
-    - Type in left frame (don't focus too much on the formattiong if you are new to "Markdown", but "-" means new bullet and <tab> indents the level.
+        - don't focus too much on the formattiong if you are new to "Markdown" language!
     - **Have a try with the Icebreaker question**

 .. admonition:: **Your expectations?**